Tumblr Twitter Facebook

 What Is The Modern Age?

-The Modern Age was started in November 2001, and was one of the very first music blogs on the internet, making it among the longest running music blogs on the Web.
-It’s the sole creation of one person known as Miss Modernage and is published from New York.
+The Modern Age was one of the very first music blogs on the internet and served as the inspiration for dozens of music blogs in New York and across the globe.
+It’s the sole creation of one person known as Miss Modernage and was published from New York City.

 Tell me more…

-Her freelance rock journalism portfolio includes writing the Spring 2004 cover story on The Von Bondies for Venus, interviewing The Distillers for NME, and talking to Whirlwind Heat for Earlash.
+Miss Modernage’s freelance rock journalism portfolio includes writing the cover story on The Von Bondies for Venus, interviewing The Distillers for NME, and talking to Whirlwind Heat for Earlash.
 She has also written for Paper, CMJ Music Monthly, Blender, Let Them Eat Lead, and Jersey Beat.
-Miss M has also appeared as a New York City correspondent on the wildly popular Jo Whiley Show on BBC’s Radio 1 in the UK and on Hype Machine Radio.
+Miss M was tapped to serve as the New York City correspondent on the wildly popular Jo Whiley Show on BBC’s Radio 1, reporting on music, fashion, and culture to over 6 million listeners in the UK and in the US on Sirius XM Radio.
+She has also appeared as a guest on OneClick Magazine (BBC Radio 4) and on Hype Machine Radio.

 Miss M’s photos have been featured in SPIN magazine and NME.
 In 2012 a selection of her rock concert photographs were exhibited in a group show, 120 dB, at Fort Useless in Brooklyn and later at the renowned LES music venue, Cake Shop.

-Miss Modernage was declared “Best Scenester” by The Village Voice in 2003 and has been interviewed by The New York Press about bloggers and the New York rock scene.
-Miss M has done several DJing stints at various clubs in the New York metro area.
-She has spun at Filter 14 (for Modern Snack Bar), Southpaw, Pianos, and Rothko.
+Miss Modernage was declared “Best Scenester” by The Village Voice in 2003.
+Miss M did several DJing stints at various clubs in the New York metro area in the early 2000s.
+She spun at Filter 14 (for Modern Snack Bar), Southpaw, Pianos, and Rothko.

 What has the press said about the site?